[Third] Sugae Masumi walked in Oga Peninsula - Encountered a major earthquake [Akita Prefecture]

 - access:

-- Public transportation: Approximately 30 minutes by bus from JR Oga Line Oga Station, get off at Tsubaki Fisheries Association bus stop
+- Public transportation: Take a local bus from JR Oga Line Oga Station for about 30 minutes and get off at Tsubaki Fisheries Association bus stop

 - Car: Approximately 40 minutes from Akita Expressway Showa Oga Peninsula IC